renanz21/CA2.timeTask/CA2.file.md

 static void alessandroMethod(){
     /**
     *
-    * @author Alessandro Souza - Student Number: 2020365
+    * @co-author Alessandro Souza - Student Number: 2020365
     */
     System.out.println("This is ALessandro's collaboration to the project.");